klst-de/e-invoice/README.md

 - OASIS UBL für Rechnungen und Gutschriften gemäß ISO/IEC 19845:2015

 ### What is a CIUS?
-The data model contains many optional elements.
-Specific countries, groups, or organisations may create individual specifications for the core invoice model (known as a ‘CIUS’) in their respective domains.
+The EN16931 data model contains many optional elements.
+Specific countries, groups, or organisations may create individual specifications for the core model in their respective domains (known as a ‘CIUS’).

 A “Core Invoice Usage Specification” (CIUS) is a specification that provides a seller with detailed guidance, explanations and examples, as well as rules (business rules) related to the actual implementation and use of structured information elements present in the core invoice model in a specific trading situation.
 An instance document created following a given CIUS shall always be compliant with the European Standard EN16931-1:2017. [[peppol.eu]](https://peppol.eu/core-invoice-usage-specification-cius-use-peppol/)

 - [Registry of CIUS (Core Invoice Usage Specifications) and Extensions](https://ec.europa.eu/cefdigital/wiki/display/EINVCOMMUNITY/Community-driven+Registry+of+CIUS+(Core+Invoice+Usage+Specifications)+and+Extensions)
-- XRechnung is a german CIUSpecification for EN16931 [XRechnung(de)](http://www.xoev.de/de/xrechnung) and is part of [ZUGFeRD](https://de.wikipedia.org/wiki/ZUGFeRD)
+- XRechnung is a german specification for EN16931 [XRechnung(de)](http://www.xoev.de/de/xrechnung) and is part of [ZUGFeRD](https://de.wikipedia.org/wiki/ZUGFeRD)